IIIF/api/source/api/presentation/3.0/index.md

 ### 5.9.
 Paging

-In some situations, AnnotationPage resources or the list of manifests in a collection may be very long or expensive to create.
+In some situations, AnnotationPage resources or the list of Manifests in a collection may be very long or expensive to create.
 The latter case is especially likely to occur when responses are generated dynamically.
 In these situations the server may break up the response using [paging properties][prezi-api-3-paging].
 The length of a response is left to the server's discretion, but the server should take care not to produce overly long responses that would be difficult for clients to process.

 When breaking a response into pages, the paged resource _MUST_ link to the `first` page resource, and _MUST NOT_ include the `items` property.

 The linked page resource _SHOULD_ refer back to the containing paged resource using `within`.
 If there is a page resource that follows it (the next page), then it _MUST_ include a `next` link to it.
 If there is a preceding page resource, then it _SHOULD_ include a `prev` link to it.

 The paged resource _MAY_ use the `total` property to list the total number of leaf resources that are contained within its pages.
-This would be the total number of annotations in a AnnotationCollection, or the total number of manifests in a collection.
+This would be the total number of annotations in a AnnotationCollection, or the total number of Manifests in a Collection.
 Conversely, the page resources _MAY_ include the `startIndex` property with index of the first resource in the page, counting from zero relative to the containing paged resource.

 The linked page resources _MAY_ have different properties from the paged resource, including different rights and descriptive properties.
 Clients _MUST_ take into account any requirements derived from these properties, such as displaying `logo` or `attribution`.